azdavis/millet/docs/diagnostics.md

 ## 5035

-There was a call to `@`, the list append function, with a discouraged first argument.
+There was a call to `@`, the list append function, with a discouraged argument.

 <!-- @ignore this check does not work with mini std basis -->